NVIDIA/NeMo/README.md

 * `output-len`: Token sequence output length.
 * `customer`: Text used to generate prompt for a customer role.
 * `support`: Text used to generate prompt for a support role.

+Additional inference parameters can also be used with this script.

 A model needs prompt to be able to generate text useful for chatbot application.
 You must tell a machine, that it is working in a support team in your company and